Matistjati/kattistools/readme.md

 to your `.bashrc`: `alias check="clear && ~/software/kattistools/bin/check_problem.sh"` (where you replace software with the folder you're using).

+## Philosophy
+What this tool tries to do is in some sense impossible in the general.
+Therefore, there is some amount of trade-off between false positives and false negatives.
+We have chosen to prioritze:
+- Minimizing false negatives.
+Therefore, false positives become more common.
+- Not adding any metadata to problem packages.
+The only way that problem packages should change from using this tool is that they are of higher quality.
+No #exclude

 ## Example usage

 `./bin/check_problem.sh ../swedish_olympiad_2016/katt1/cities`